 - one question the user has to answer.

-Avoid putting too many questions on a page.
 Having a single thing on each page helps you:

 - save the user’s answers as they move through the form